xtdb/learn-xtdb-datalog-today/master.md

 # Runtime Setup

-You need to get XTDB running before you can use it.
-Here we are using Clojure on the JVM and running XTDB locally, as an embedded in-memory library.
+You need to get xtdb running before you can use it.
+Here we are using Clojure on the JVM and running xtdb locally, as an embedded in-memory library.
 However, the Datalog query API is identical for all clients and all these queries would work equally well over the network via HTTP and the Java/Clojure client library.

 ```edn no-exec
 {:deps